webplatform/docs/tutorials/inheritance_and_cascade/index.md

 A user agent style sheet is the built-in style sheet of the browser.
 Every browser has its default rules for how to display various HTML elements if no style is specified by the user or designer of the page.
 For instance, unvisited links are usually blue and underlined.

 A user style sheet is a style sheet that the ''user'' has specified.
 Not all browsers support user style sheets, but they can be very useful, especially for users with certain types of disabilities.
-For instance, a dyslexic person can have a user style sheet that specifies certain fonts and colors that help reading.
+For instance, a dyslexic person can have a user style sheet that specifies certain fonts and colors to help them read more easily.

 An author style sheet is what we normally refer to when we say “style sheet”.
-It’s the style sheet that the author of the document (or, more likely, the site’s designer) has written and linked to (or included).
+It is the style sheet that the author of the document (or, more likely, the website’s designer) has written and linked (or included).

 ==== Normal and important declarations ====